Jyoti Subhash: Career

-Directed by Umesh Vinayak Kulkarni and with an ensemble cast, Valu (2008) was a comedy film where she played Sakhubai.
+Directed by Umesh Vinayak Kulkarni, Valu (2008) was a comedy film where she played the character Sakhubai.
 The film also starred Girish Kulkarni in a major role, along with other actors like Atul Kulkarni, Mohan Agashe, Dilip Prabhavalkar, Nirmiti Sawant and more.
 The script was written by Umesh and Girish Kulkarni.
 They together made their next film, Vihir, in 2010 where again Subhash was cast.
 She played a grandmother to two school going boys who come to their village in their holidays.
-Next year in 2011 the Kulkarni duo came up with the satirical film Deool, where again Subhash was included.
-Girish Kulkarni considers her to be their "lucky mascot".
+Next year in 2011 the Kulkarni duo came up with the satirical film Deool.